Signal Intelligence Regiment (KONA): Evaluation in the FAK

 The Evaluation Section in the FAK was apparently organized like that in the Feste, although the relative dearth of evidence available precluded drawing a close parallel.
 Presumably it differed in function from the Evaluation section in the FAK and worked on identified traffic as well.

 As in the case of the Feste, the basic document of evaluation was the network diagram, prepared by the Traffic Evaluation section.
 This diagram included all evidence by which the station in question had been identified (in the case of 5-figure traffic, the Blocknots and Chi-numbers) and other significant data.
 Apparently, as was the case of the Feste, this diagram parsed through various sections devoted to D/F evaluation, traffic analysis, work on unidentified traffics, content evaluation, and finally to fusion or final evaluation.

 Cryptanalysis in the KONA

 The details of cryptanalysis performed by the field units are discussed in Russian Cryptanalysis.
 Because of the importance of the field in the total evaluation, however, it is pertinent to note here the organization and function of the sections carrying out this work at KONA level.

 NAAS

 The cryptanalysis in the NAAS was performed by a special section separate from the Evaluation and Traffic Analysis sections.
 The cryptanalysis section totalled fewer than 60 people.
-Although the desired level was 60 personnel, it was never reached, despite increasing difficulties in Russian Keys which called for more and more specialists and assistants.
+Although the desired level was 60 personnel, it was never reached, despite increasing difficulties in Soviet Keys which called for more and more specialists and assistants.

 Cryptanalysis in NAAS 1 was accordingly, subdivided into the following sections: